 OE.TRUSTED_ADMIN

 Security Administrators are trusted to follow and apply all guidance documentation in a trusted manner.
+For vNDs, this includes the VS Administrator responsible for configuring the VMs that implement ND functionality.

 For TOEs supporting X.509v3 certificate-based authentication, the Security Administrator(s) are assumed to monitor the revocation status of all certificates in the TOE's trust store and to remove any certificate from the TOE’s trust store in case such certificate can no longer be trusted.